+Ehna Gares

+Miss Emma Gowers Principal and Proprietor

+Date reviewed: April 2025 Date of next review: April 2026

+Introduction

 The Gower School is dedicated to providing an environment that promotes healthy eating and enables pupils to make informed choices about the food they eat.
+As a Rights Respecting School, The Gower School ensures that every child has the right to the best possible health (Article 6, 24).
 This is achieved by a whole school approach to food and nutrition documented in this school food policy whereby pupils receive consistent messages about healthy eating across the curriculum, food provisions, school practices and staff acting as role models.
 The school recognises the important connection between healthy eating and a pupil's ability to learn effectively and achieve high standards in school.

 Aims and Objectives

 The main aims of our school food policy are:

-- To ensure that all aspects of food and nutrition in school promote the health and wellbeing of the whole school community - To ensure that all members of the school community are able to make informed choices and are aware of the importance of healthy food - To enable pupils to make healthy food choices through the provision of information and development of appropriate skills including food preparation and cookery - To ensure that the mandatory food-based standards are implemented - To take a whole school approach to healthy eating to ensure that messages taught in the curriculum are echoed and reinforced by the type of food and drink provided in school
+- To ensure that all aspects of food and nutrition in school promote the health and wellbeing of the whole school community - To ensure that all members of the school community are able to make informed choices and are aware of the importance of healthy food - To enable pupils to make healthy food choices through the provision of information and development of appropriate skills including food preparation and cookery - To ensure that the mandatory food-based standards are implemented - To take a whole school approach to healthy eating to ensure that messages taught in the curriculum are echoed and reinforced by the type of food and drink provided in school Catering Provision The Gower School is a vegetarian, nut-free school and works with School Council who are actively involved in suggesting menu adaptations.
+The Chef Manager is responsible for managing the kitchen staff team in the preparation, cooking and serving of school food.
+The school is responsible for overseeing and co-ordinating nutrition education for pupils and training for staff where required.
+Food and Drink Provision Breakfast: Breakfast Club operates between 8.00am-8.30am every day.
+Children booked in for breakfast are offered a selection of breakfast cereals with organic semi-skimmed milk, as well as fruit and wholemeal toast.
+Lunch and Tea: all our food is freshly prepared on site every day using organic ingredients where possible, with a three-week rota of menus to ensure variety.
+Menus are featured on our school website.
+Snack: children are timetabled within their class groups to bring in a healthy vegetarian, nut-free snack to share with the class.
+Chocolate or crisps of any kind are not encouraged.
+Snack suggestions include: Savoury:

-Catering Provision

-The Gower School is a vegetarian, nut-free school and works in partnership with catering company Holroyd Howe who are responsible for menus, nutritional analysis and food standards in consultation with SLT.
-School Council are also actively involved in suggesting menu adaptations.

-Holroyd Howe are responsible for managing the kitchen staff team in the preparation, cooking and serving of school food.

-The school is responsible for overseeing and co-ordinating nutrition education for pupils and training for staff where required, working with Holroyd Howe where appropriate.